twysvn/Sbecky.js/README.md

 ## Documentation

-For documentation and examples visit <http://rokity.com/sbecky/>
+For more information and examples visit the [documentation](https://mich312.com/projects/sbecky/).

 <!--
 ## Authors